8none1/nimble_triones/README.md

 # Problems that still exist
  - The Bluetooth lights lock up some times.
 It seems the only thing you can do to fix it is power cycle them
+   - I think I might have a bit of a better understanding about what's happening here now.
+If you ask the device for the status, and then fail to read that status and leave it kind of hanging around, then the device starts sending back malformed packets.
+If you leave enough of these queued up, Bluetooth stops responding on the device.
+Read your notifications!

  - If you enable OTA then you suddenly can't connect to BLE devices (yes, the whole point of this endevour was to enable OTA)
  - If you enable mDNS you can't connect to BLE devices